guychou7/rtapi-google-analytics-php-interface/README.md

-# RTAPI for Google analytics like GAPI
+# Real Time API for Google analytics like GAPI